-There’s so many things you have to deal with before you even get to the fun part of picking the colors and fixtures during a bathroom remodel.
+There are so many things you have to deal with before you even get to the fun part of picking the colors and fixtures during a bathroom remodel.

-Kimberly Carte managed a great double wide bathroom remodel in her Gold Medal double wide and the outcome is terrific.!
+Kimberly Carte managed a great double wide bathroom remodel in her Gold Medal double wide and the outcome is terrific!

 Kim and a friend completely replaced all the standard vinyl coated walls with drywall, removed the garden tub and installed an awesome shower and removed the double sinks and installed a single vanity.
-New Allure laminate tiling and a great paint color completes the room.
+New Allure laminate tiling and a great paint color complete the room.

 We all know these walls!
 Typical vinyl coated wall boards with the dreaded strips that cover the seams and with a pattern.
 It’s a feature that became popular in the early 80’s after the paneling craze and it’s just now ending.
 Of course, in 25 years it will be probably come back in style.

-The plastic sinks are another well known feature that is used more for its light weight than its style but they are easily replaced and should be replaced.
+The plastic sinks are another well-known feature that is used more for its lightweight than its style but they are easily replaced and should be replaced.
 Once a home is moved onto a location it is rarely moved again and can be updated easily with whatever materials you want.